Visualizing Farming with Agriculture Maps

 Feast your eyes on these agriculture maps and learn what the future of farming holds.

 1 Agricultural Exposure to Water Stress Map

 The World Resources Institute has mapped out where these water stresses exist in the world.
 The Agriculture Exposure to Water Stress Map measures water demand to supply.
 In other words, it takes into account the ratio of water withdrawal to availability.
-For example, countries like India, Morocco and Philippines face high cropland water stress.
-It also displays other major commodities like coffee, rice and cereals.
+For example, countries like India, Morocco, and the Philippines face high cropland water stress.
+It also displays other major commodities like coffee, rice, and cereals.

 2 Feeding the World Map